 Solar Slab - Upper Tier Rock Climbing

-|GPS:||36.104, -115.488 Google Map · Climbing Area Map|
+Google Map · Climbing Area Map

-|Page Views:||60,931 total · 357/month|
+|Page Views:||157,377 total · 670/month|

-|Shared By:||M. Morley on Feb 16, 2004 · Updates|
+|Shared By:||Mike Morley on Feb 16, 2004 · Updates|

-DescriptionThe home of some beautiful, airy climbing!
-The routes here all work their way to the spacious shoulder at the top of the Solar Slab Buttress.
-Several descent options are available.
-Many parties choose to rappel using the bolted stations on the Solar Slab route and the face immediately to its right (east).
+1) Rap the Solar Slab route.
+Many parties choose to do this, using the bolted stations on the route and the face immediately to its climber's right (East).
 This requires two ropes and takes you directly back to the base with no walking.
 On the downside, this can tempt one to avoid the very top of the route and thus miss out on the full value experience.
 You would also miss the beautiful hike through the Painted Bowl.

-There are also a few descent options in the gullies on the eastern side of the formation, but these are not universally popular.
+3) There are also a few descent options in the gullies on the eastern side of the formation, but these are not universally popular.

 Classic Climbing Routes at Solar Slab - Upper Tier